Suxrasan/Lesson-6-Intro-to-NumPy/Lesson/intro-to-numpy.md

 ## TASK: <a name="task1"</a>

 Create a list called `dataStr` where you append all of our `data` array columns one by one in string (`str`) format.
-Use a `for` loop for iterating over columns.
+Use a `for` loop for iterating over the columns.

 ## Useful functions <a name="functions"</a>